-So, after applying to Progress Care I began to quickly realise that it was not just a case of applying, they assess you and you get a child.
-No, they guide you through a much more thorough process to ensure that when you go to panel to get approved you are totally prepared for what the role entails.
+So, after applying to Progress I began to quickly realise that it was not just a case of applying, they assess you and you get a child.
+No, they guide you through a much more thorough process to ensure that when you go to the panel to get approved you are totally prepared for what the role entails.
 Going through this process also enables you to understand more about what is needed from a foster carer and all the types of referrals that are out there waiting to be supported.
-I was given several choices of the type of placement I would like to provide, from mother & baby, emergency care, full time fostering with children from 2yr up to the age 18yr with or without special needs, disability or learning difficulties or to provide respite and short breaks for children and young people from the already mentioned.
-I decided that respite & short breaks were the care placement I wanted to provide as I also have a job in a SEN school and wish to continue this role until, I retire.
-Then I would consider fulltime fostering.
+I was given several choices of the type of placement I would like to provide, from mother & baby, emergency care, full-time fostering with children from 2yr up to the age 18yr with or without special needs, disability or learning difficulties or provide respite and short breaks for children and young people from the already mentioned.
+I decided that respite & short breaks were the care placement I wanted to provide as I also have a job in an SEN school and wish to continue this role until I retire.
+Then I would consider full-time fostering.

 I have found that parents/carers of children in care are under enormous stress and the little support they do get is very much welcomed by them.
-Whether it is one night per month or a short break it gives the family time to recuperate, re focus or just get some much-needed sleep to enable them to continue taking care of the child.
+Whether it is one night per month or a short break it gives the family time to recuperate, refocus or get some much-needed sleep to enable them to continue taking care of the child.

 I decided to opt to work for progress when they posted an advert on Facebook, I replied as I had done to other fostering companies in the past but this time, I got a prompt reply and so they say, the rest is history.

-There is some flexibility for when I have the children stay with me and this is organised between myself and the parent/carer, usually during the introduction visit or by telephone call.
-Going forward I am available to discuss each child’s visit with the parent/carer and they can inform me of any changes, improvements, other information at drop off/collection time.
+There is some flexibility for when I have the children stay with me.
+This is organised between myself and the parent/carer, usually during the introduction visit or by telephone call.
+In the future, I am available to discuss each child’s visit with the parent/carer and they can inform me of any changes, improvements, or other information at drop-off/collection time.

 I’M PROGRESS CARE

 I understand the importance of caring for your children in a safe and effective way.
 With all of the services I provide, you can rest assured that your children are in good hands.